BloopAI/bloop/README.md

 ## Features

 - Super-fast code search
-- AI-powered natural langauge search
+- AI-powered natural language search
 - Sync your local and GitHub repositories (support for more code hosts coming soon!)
 - Search with regex queries
 - Sophisticated query filters so you can narrow down your results